damienomurchu/damienomurchu/README.md

 ## Guiding Principles

-> Anything can break with enough pressure - design (and refine) accordingly.
+> Anything can break with enough pressure - design, and continuously refine, accordingly.